Pattern#

 )

 Why are patterns so useful?
 Well, they can be combined, and all regular math functions can manipulate them if they return numbers.
-In our first example, we multiplied the Pseq-pattern by 10 (calling asStream returns a BinaryOpStream).
+In our first example, we multiplied the Pseq pattern by 10 (calling asStream returns a BinaryOpStream).
 Patterns are compelling for building complex Streams.
 Therefore, they offer us a very comfortable way of building melodies without dealing with threads directly; more on that in section Event Player.
-The pattern library abstracts away the thread creation, synchronization, joining, termination, and clean-up task—one of the most challenging problems in computer programming.
+The pattern library abstracts away not only thread creation, synchronization, joining, and termination, but also the clean-up task—one of the most challenging problems in computer programming.

 Let us look at the following pattern-free example.
 Instead of using a pattern, we create an infinite loop.
 Within the loop, we play a random midi note and sleep for 0.2 seconds.